Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Short
 Targets: 1 enemy
 Summoner MP Cost: 0
 The Support ally makes a Mental Attack with a x1 multiplier.
-This can be done for free once per turn.
+This can be done for free once per turn, but cannot be used on the same turn as they use Soothe.

 ##### Soothe
 Auxiliary